markusdahlberg/piode/README.md

 ### Documentation

 #### Overview
-The project consists of two Raspberry Pi (in our case version 3), and one USB switch.
+The project consists of two Raspberry Pi (in our case version 3B), and one USB switch.
 When a condition is met on the first Raspberry Pi (called 'inside') any files in a designated folder are transferred to a USB flashdrive mounted in the USB switch.
-The switch is then switched so that the USB flashdrive is instead connected to the second Raspberry Pi (called 'outside'), where the content is handled according to some simple rules.
+The switch is then toggled so that the USB flashdrive is instead connected to the second Raspberry Pi (called 'outside'), where the content is handled according to some simple rules.

 The Raspberry Pi's chosen for this proof of concept is not suited for a production environment.
 The SD cards are not suited for continuous R/W and the wireless connections can be a security issue if they are not a wanted feature.
 Please send your suggestions for a more appropriate embedded computer to this project.

 #### Parts
-- Rapberry Pi 3 x2
+- 2x Rapberry Pi 3
-- RPI LCD1602 Add-on x2
+- 2x RPI LCD1602 Add-on x2
-- Startech 2 Port 2-to-1 USB 3.0 Peripheral Sharing Switch (Manufacturers product id: USB221SS)
+- 1x Startech 2 Port 2-to-1 USB 3.0 Peripheral Sharing Switch (Manufacturers product id: USB221SS)
-- USB A to B cable x2
+- 2x USB A to B cable
-- Dupont cable female-to-male x2
+- 2x Dupont cable female-to-male
-- USB Flashdrive
+- 1x USB Flashdrive

 #### Connections
 Be careful while soldering this.
 If you make a mistake it is likely to damage the parts.

 ![alt text](https://github.com/VanDerGroot/piode/blob/main/connection%20sketch.png "Diagram")

-- The LCD modules are attached to the Raspberry Pis as described in the modules documentation.
+- The LCD modules are attached to the Raspberry Pis as described in the modules' documentation.
 - USB cables are connected from each Raspberry Pi to the USB switch.
 - USB flashdrive is connected to device side of USB switch.
 - Dupont cables female end are connected to GPIO26 on both Raspberry Pis.